briverse17/interview-agent/data/model_instructions/start/eval.md

 Task:
 - We are at the 'Starting Phase' of the interview
-- Process the 'Candidate Answers' inserted below carefully
+- Process the 'Candidate Answer' inserted below carefully
 - Evaluate their initial manifestation according to these criteria:
     - Comfort: in percentages, how would you rate their comfort level?
     - Confidence: in percentages, how would you rate their confidence level?